and shakespeare in any language is just as good.

 after our lunch break we went on an outing for political science. i think it was technically one of the walks for our paris walks class. but i am not quite sure

-we aw all kinds of great things, one which i actually hadn't seen yet: the pantheon. i love this classical style. its just so... classic, for lack of a better word. it was a beautiful day and it was awesome to look up and see blue sky and also see how truly grand each of those columns is.
+we aw all kinds of great things, one which i actually hadn't seen yet: the pantheon. i love this classical style. its just so... classic, for lack of a better word. it was a beautiful day and it was awesome to look up and see blue sky and also see how truly grand each of those columns is.the highlight of the pantheon was definitely the sprawling crypt beneath it. many noteworthy souls rest in peace down there: rousseau, voltaire, victor hugo, louis braille, etc. there was this neat display on mr. braille with his actual signature.

 i decided to hide in the bottom of the crypt staircase for a little bit, but it was cold and creepy so it really lasted only long enough to take a picture.

-we did a lot of walking because it really was a beautiful day. we walked around the latin quarter where all the grande-ecoles or paris ivy-leagues are. these schools are intense. students hoping to go take hardcore preparatory classes for TWO YEARS before they can even take the entrance exam. then the exam takes a total of EIGHT DAYS and is six translations and six essays. and if they manage to do well on that they get to take an oral exam. around 25 to 30 are accepted to each school. i don't know how many dare apply!
+we did a lot of walking because it really was a beautiful day. we walked around the latin quarter where all the grande-ecoles or paris ivy-leagues are. these schools are intense. students hoping to go take hardcore preparatory classes for TWO YEARS before they can even take the entrance exam. then the exam takes a total of EIGHT DAYS and is six translations and six essays. and if they manage to do well on that they get to take an oral exam. around 25 to 30 are accepted to each school. i don't know how many dare apply!hooray for awkwardly getting the group almost all together for a picture outside of the ecole normale superieure. it was kind of fun to see french dorms - the students have picture collages on their walls and cling stickers on their windows - and to walk through the halls of the best of the best university. there were people doing all kinds of homework outside. i can't think of anything better. well actually i can. but doing homework outside in france is probably the best homework situation.

 everyone thinks it is silly that i stop to take pictures of every other door we see. but i think it will make quite the neat collection when it is all said and done. plus they are all different! i can't get enough.